By Elena Chernov

 Joey Thurman, a certified personal trainer, says a major benefit of HIIT is burning fat.
 “Research shows that intervals can repair your metabolism by reducing inflammation.
 It also forces the body to improve its ability to use and burn energy.”

-“Two to three days a week is a solid amount of HIIT as long as you build in 24 hours of rest and recovery between sessions,” says Wong, a certified personal trainer.
+“Two to three days a week is a solid amount of HIIT as long as you build in 24 hours of rest and recovery between sessions,” says one certified personal trainer.

 How to begin HIIT